A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experimental Setup and Results

 \subsection{Experimental Setup and Results for Frame-level Detection Model}

-We set $N_q$ to 10, corresponding to the 10 non-verbal phenomena described in Table~\ref{tab:frame_training_non_verbal_clips}, and the number of layers $L$ for the pre-trained wav2vec 2.0 model \cite{baevski2020wav2vec} is 25.
+We set $N_q$ to 10, corresponding to the 10 non-verbal phenomena, and the number of layers $L$ for the pre-trained wav2vec-bert 2.0 model \cite{barrault2023seamless} is 25.
 Both the encoder and decoder are configured with 6 layers, where the decoder excludes the self-attention module.
 The $Q$ embeddings are randomly initialized.
-We adopt LoRA \cite{hu2022lora} to fine-tune all linear layers within the self-attention modules of the wav2vec 2.0 backbone.
+We adopt LoRA \cite{hu2022lora} to fine-tune all linear layers within the self-attention modules of the wav2vec-bert 2.0 model.
 The model is trained for 300 epochs with a batch size of 64 per GPU, using 8 NVIDIA H100 GPUs.
-The learning rate is set to $1 \times 10^{-4}$ and scheduled with a warm-up phase followed by cosine annealing decay.
+The learning rate is set to $1 \times 10^{-4}$ and scheduled with a 5\% warm-up phase followed by cosine annealing decay.

 After training, the frame-level F1-Score achieves approximately 91\% across all three test splits, namely the GigaSpeech test split \cite{chen2021gigaspeech}, SEED-TTS-Eval Chinese speech \cite{anastassiou2024seed}, and SEED-TTS-Eval English speech \cite{anastassiou2024seed}.
 Note that these test sets are also constructed by randomly concatenating or overlaying non-verbal clips with speech segments.